 Discussing the many advancements in audio technology and recording equipment Cue has implemented to help achieve the above would require more reading patience than you may have at this time, so I’ll quickly mention that my philosophy has always been to create comfortable and affordable studios manned by personable and skilled engineers, along with providing the best of the best equipment which has included audio brands like Studer tape machines, API, Trident and SSL consoles, Avid Pro Tools HD systems, Neve, Teletronix, Urei, Lexicon, EMT, Manley, SOTA, Genelec, Dangerous Audio, Empirical Labs, Waves, NTI, GML, Focusrite, Millenia, Avalon, TC Electronics, API, Kush, Systech, EV, Delta Labs, DBX, Westlake, Valley People, Bryston, Focal, Yamaha, ITI, Dolby, MCI, Otari, AKG, Neumann, Crown, Tubetech, Korg, Roland, Nord, EMU, Moog, Quantum, Orban, Allison, Eventide, and Lexicon equipment; along with an impressive arsenal of new and vintage microphones.

-I'd like to add a special tribute to my long time friend, engineer and producer Jim Ebert, who accompanied Cue and me through many of the above accomplishments, and the amazing Ken Schubert who has unswervingly been at the chief engineering helm for close to 30 years with us, along with Blaine Misner who started at Cue as an intern 15 years ago and has become a skilled recording and mastering engineer, and John Brooks who joined us several years ago also doing a fabulous job of creating happy Cue clients.
+I'd like to add a special tribute to my long time friend, engineer, and producer Jim Ebert, who accompanied Cue and me through many of the above accomplishments, and the amazing Ken Schubert who has unswervingly been at the chief engineering helm for close to 30 years with us, along with Blaine Misner who started at Cue as an intern15 years ago and has become a highly skilled recording and mastering engineer, and Tyler Schafer who joined us several years ago also doing a fabulous job of creating happy Cue clients.
 Lastly, a big round of applause to Dusty Rose for his dedication and professionalism as our studio manager for close to 20 years.

-Many thanks to everyone that has stepped foot into Cue, for without them, their confidence in our staff and studio, and their patronage as valued clients, I'd still be in my basement behind a Teac 3440 tape deck.
+Many thanks to everyone that has stepped foot into Cue, for without them and their confidence in our staff and studio, and their patronage as valued clients, I'd still be in my basement behind a Teac 3440 tape deck.

 Cue Recording Studios